winft/como/README.md

 **Ease of Use**
 <br>
-With the Compositor Modules a Wayland compositor can be created with a handful of lines only.
+With The Compositor Modules a Wayland compositor can be created with a handful of lines only.
 See our MVP [Minico](tests/minico) for an example of that.

 **Customizability**